mysticcoders/www/_posts/2006-01-31-cgsresolveshmemreference-offset-exceeds-bounds.markdown

 tags: []
 comments: []
 ---
-<p>After working on my machine for quite a bit today, I started getting crashes in certain programs, and I haven't seen this pre-10.4.4.
-The following was seen in Console.app:</p>
+After working on my machine for quite a bit today, I started getting crashes in certain programs, and I haven't seen this pre-10.4.4.
+The following was seen in Console.app:

-<p>CGSResolveShmemReference : offset exceeds bounds</p>
+CGSResolveShmemReference : offset exceeds bounds

-<p>And it did so for several apps, Firefox, GLterm, iSync (wouldn't even run).
+And it did so for several apps, Firefox, GLterm, iSync (wouldn't even run).
 A simple logout and login seems to have fixed it.
-Nothing new as far as fixes from Software Update, so we'll just see if this keeps up, grrr.</p>
+Nothing new as far as fixes from Software Update, so we'll just see if this keeps up, grrr.